 So, you've decided the hustle and bustle of downtown isn't for you and you've settled in the suburban serenity of Shunyi.
 Welcome to the neighborhood!
 Apart from its convenient proximity to ISB, this family-friendly district has a host of enticing places to eat, shop, and relax.

 For coffee or a bite to eat, Jamaica Blue is located opposite ISB's west gate next to the Yosemite Club House.
 The cafe offers a full menu of western breakfast and lunch options for both takeaway and dine-in.
 There is an additional location in the River Garden Clubhouse.

 At the south gate of River Garden, you will find Le Spa, a full-service spa offering everything from facials, foot massages, and manicures to hairdressing services.
 The spa often has promotions and the staff at reception speak excellent English.

 Victor's Restaurant offers authentic Thai and Indian cuisine across from Le Spa along Yuyang Road.

-Shine Hills is a relatively new shopping complex with many clothing stores including Uniqlo and Gap, excellent Western and Asian restaurants and bars, several gyms, and a giant cinema.
+Shine Hills is a shopping complex with many clothing stores including Uniqlo and Gap, excellent Western and Asian restaurants and craft breweries, several gyms, and a giant cinema.
 Most places here have their own outdoor storefront, so you can wander around on a nice day or sit outside when dining.
 In summer, children can enjoy various outdoor activities and have fun at a water park.

 Get all of this information in a handy PDF by downloading the official ISB Your Beijing Guide.